-On September 26, 2006 the Federal Funding Accountability and Transparency Act (FFATA) of 2006, was signed into law by President George W. Bush.
-This Act was introduced by a group of bipartisan Senators in which it passed the Senate unanimously and later approved in the House.
-The FFATA of 2006 is an Act of Congress that requires the full disclosure to the public of all entities of organizations receiving federal funds beginning in the fiscal year 2007.
+5.9 Federal Funding Accountability and Transparency Act of 2006 organizations receiving federal funds beginning in the fiscal year 2007.
 The website USAspending.gov opened in December 2007 as a result of the act, and is maintained by the Office of Management and Budget (OMB).
 This Act was amended in section 6202 of the Government Funding Transparency Act of 2008 requiring the Contractor to report information on the subcontract awards.
 The law requires the Contractor to notify its subcontractors that the required information will be made public.